K941997/Lego-App-JS/lego-app-be/Lego-App-NestJS-README.md

     IsNumber,
     IsEnum,
   } from 'class-validator';
-  import { BooleanEnum } from '../../commons/constants/global.constant';
+  import { BooleanEnum, StatusEnum } from '../../commons/constants/global.constant';

-  // export enum BooleanEnum { //!cho vào file global.constant
+  export enum BooleanEnum {
-  //   TRUE = 1, //"Available now" client and admin can see
-  //   FALSE = -1, //"Disable" only admin can see
+    TRUE = 1, //show for client and admin can see FALSE = -1, //show for only admin can see
+  }

+  export enum StatusEnum {
+    AVAILABLE = 'available',
+    DISABLE = 'disable',
+    SOLD_OUT = 'sold-out',
+    HARD_TO_FIND = 'hard-to-find',
-  // }
+  }

-  export class CreateProductDto {
+  export class CreateProductAdminDto {
     @IsString()
     @MinLength(5)
     @MaxLength(50)